 As you read on, you realize that, for Isaiah, this coming king will not just provide a solution to the immediate threat of the Assyrians, but his arrival will bring about a renewal of creation itself.
 The poem in Isaiah 11 describes this king as the “shoot from the stump of Jesse” (11:1).
 Jesse was king David’s father, and it was David’s family who was threatened by Assyria and would later be taken captive to Babylon, effectively cutting off hope for the future.

-However, no matter how bad things get, God promises that a “new David” will grow out of Jesse’s family line, and this king is amazing.
-He’s endowed with the “seven-fold” Spirit of God (Isa 11:2-3), which empowers him to rule Israel and all nations and bring about perfect justice.
-Not only that, but creation itself will undergo a transformation (Isa 11:6-9).
+Still, no matter how bad things get, God promises that a “new David” will grow out of Jesse’s family line.
+And this king is amazing!
+He’s endowed with the “seven-fold” Spirit of God (Isaiah 11:2-3), which empowers him to rule Israel and all nations and bring about perfect justice.
+Not only that, but creation itself will undergo a transformation (Isaiah 11:6-9).
 This is poetically depicted by showing the most violent creatures of their imaginations (lions, bears, wolves, cobras) playing and snuggling with the weakest and most vulnerable creatures they could think of (lambs, calves, baby humans).
-So, the king who brings about this transformation will become a rallying point for all of the nations (Isa 11:10).
+The king who brings about this transformation will become a rallying point for all of the nations (Isaiah 11:10).

 With all of this hope, we venture into the rest of Isaiah looking for the identity of this king.
 Who will it be?
 The next Davidic king we meet is named Hezekiah, whose story is told in Isaiah chapters 36-39— and he is legit.

-He’s the king ruling Jerusalem when the Assyrian war machine arrives (Isa 36-37).
+He’s the king ruling Jerusalem when the Assyrian war machine arrives (Isaiah 36-37).
 His response is the very opposite of Ahaz, his father, whose failure was told in Isaiah 7.
 Hezekiah heads right into the temple and prays that the God of Israel would deliver him, and that’s exactly what happens.
 That night, a mysterious plague spreads through the Assyrian camps outside the city and Hezekiah wakes up and looks out on the corpses of thousands of Assyrian soldiers surrounding the city.
-The king of Assyria retreats, and we are thinking to ourselves, this Hezekiah is a boss!
+The king of Assyria retreats.
+We are left thinking to ourselves, this Hezekiah is a boss!
 Surely he is the prince of peace and the shoot from the stump of Jesse.

 This was the story Jesus was born into.
 The basic claim of the four Gospel stories in the New Testament is that Jesus was that faithful king from the line of David.
 He was the one to whom this entire story had been pointing all along.
 Not because of Isaiah’s predictive prophecy, but because Jesus arrived and began doing things that made people realize this man is doing all the things God promised to David and Abraham.
-Those ancient poems and prophetic stories created a giant “help wanted: Messiah needed” sign, and Jesus arrived to apply for the job, and successfully.
-However, how Jesus fulfilled these ancient promises also surprised many people.
-That will be the focus of our blog post next week as we explore Isaiah 40-66.
+Those ancient poems and prophetic stories created a giant “help wanted: Messiah needed” sign, Jesus arrived to apply for the job, and successfully.
+But how Jesus fulfilled these ancient promises also surprised many people.
+That will be the focus of our exploration of Isaiah 40-66.